-The government has shared guidelines for how organisations can follow this law.
-The guidelines is called the Oliver McGowan Code of Practice.
+The government is working on guidelines for how organisations can follow this law.
+The guidelines will be called the Oliver McGowan Code of Practice.

 You can see more about the guidelines on this website:

 www.gov.uk/government/ consultations/oliver-mcgowan-draftcode-of-practice